mlanza/ai-literacy/301/04-magic-moments.md

 And let’s be clear: if there’s a program, there’s a programmer.

-LLMs can help — they can assist with handoffs, suggest actions, even fill in gaps — but they can’t own the whole process.
+LLMs can help — they can assist with handoffs, suggest actions, even fill in gaps — in programs, but they can’t own the whole process.
 Not yet.
 The human has to handle the parts the model isn’t ready to manage.

 It works.
 But it’s fragile.
 Expensive.
 High-overhead.